amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 Tedious and frustrating though it maybe, recalibrating the slide rule was the easy bit.
 Reading the scales with adequate precision, however, was not as easy, especially for those of us with poor eyesights.

-***cleaning***—I can say nothing about vintage, Thacher-style cylindrical rules, since I have never even seen one in person.
+***cleaning***—I can say nothing about maintaining vintage, Thacher-style large cylindrical rules, since I have never even seen one in person.
 But straight rules, circular rules, and Otis King-style cylindrical rules should be cleaned by gently wiping down with moistened paper towel, then wipe off the moisture, immediately.
 Although plastic and aluminium rules can be washed like dishes, wood and bamboo rules should not, lest they absorb too much moisture.
 Note that the black handle (the cursor) on the Otis King is actually black-painted brass cylinder.
 Aggressive rubbing will scrub off the black paint.

 Sometimes, the slide can get a bit sticky.
 This is caused by the grime—a mixture of dust and skin oil—that collect in the contact areas between the slide and the frame.
 This grime can be scraped off with a moist paper towel.
 Do not apply lemon oil, grease, powder, graphite, or any other foreign material to the slide-frame contact areas.